Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Benjamin_Interim.md

 <img width="625" alt="Screenshot 2024-05-27 at 10 22 40" src="https://github.com/Technology-for-the-Poorest-Billion/2024-ideabatic-beam/assets/98609386/5056e698-d9bb-46e1-b047-cd04820a952a">

+Cool lifetime at 24ºC ambient temperature reduces from 97.5 hours to 14.5 hours.

-This is worst case (can cover ends etc.), but worth worrying about!
+This is worst case (can cover ends etc.), but clearly worth worrying about!

 <br />